Effects of Hurricane Irene in New York: Preparations

 Governor of New York Andrew Cuomo declared a state of emergency on August 25, urging the Office of Emergency Management to prepare for a possible landfall or direct hit from Irene.
 Cuomo ordered the deployment of 2,000 National Guard troops and oversaw their departure from the 69th Regiment Armory in New York City, and stated that the Guard would assist police, the Metropolitan Transportation Authority (MTA) and the Port Authority in New York and Long Island.
 A mandatory evacuation order for low-lying areas of New York City was issued at 2:00 p.m. on August 26.
 A day prior, New York City Mayor Michael Bloomberg had announced that the city would prepare to create "an enormous shelter system" for residents without access to higher ground.
 President Barack Obama issued a state of emergency declaration for the New York metropolitan area, freeing federal disaster funds, and tasking the Federal Emergency Management Agency and the Department of Homeland Security to coordinate disaster relief efforts.

 Beginning at 0900 UTC on August 26, a hurricane watch was issued from Sandy Hook in New Jersey to the mouth of the Merrimack River in Massachusetts; this encompassed Long Island and the southeastern coast of the state.
 Later that day at 2100 UTC, a previously issued hurricane warning was modified to include the coast from the Little River Inlet in South Carolina to Sagamore Beach in Massachusetts.
 Shortly after moving inland over New York, the hurricane warning was downgraded to a tropical storm warning at 1500 UTC on August 28.
 Early on the following day, all watches and warnings were discontinued.

 The Staten Island University Hospital, Coney Island Hospital, New York University Hospitals Center, and the Veterans Administration Hospital began evacuating patients on August 26; sixteen nursing homes and adult care facilities were also evacuated.
 Possible rising seawater levels from storm surge and a predicted high tide led to a complete shutdown of the MTA, the nation's largest mass transit system.
-All subway, bus, and commuter rail service in New York City was halted at noon on August 27.
+All subway, bus, and commuter rail service in New York City was halted at noon on August 27, with John F. Kennedy International Airport and LaGuardia Airport also closing.
 The New York International Fringe Festival cancelled all performances for August 27, and 28, as did all Broadway shows for those days.
 The United States Tennis Association cancelled special events planned for the 2011 US Open.
 Many New Yorkers likewise canceled their evening plans and spent the night at their own residences or with friends, having informal parties.
 Supermarkets did heavy business; there were jokes later about gaining "the Irene 15".
 Since they had to walk, drive or take taxicabs to go long distances due to the transit shutdown, city life took on a more relaxed character.
 "There was a community feeling", said one.
 "People were just stopping and talking on the sidewalk."